onodu/NumberConverter/README.md

 - num - rational number in range.

 Output:
-- num2 - rational number - fractional part of num.
+- num2 - rational number, fractional part of num.

 Implementation is not interesting.